johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2019-02-22-aspnet-core-allowlist-proxying-http-requests.md

 ---
-title: "ASP.NET Core: Proxying HTTP Requests with an AllowList"
+title: 'ASP.NET Core: Proxying HTTP Requests with an AllowList'
 authors: johnnyreilly
 tags: [asp net core, proxy, http requests, allowlist]
 image: blog/2019-02-22-aspnet-core-allowlist-proxying-http-requests/hang-on-lads-ive-got-a-great-idea.jpg
 hide_table_of_contents: false
 ---

 This post demonstrates a mechanism for proxying HTTP requests in ASP.NET Core.
 It doesn't proxy all requests; it only proxies requests that match entries on an "allowlist" - so we only proxy the traffic that we've actively decided is acceptable as determined by taking the form of an expected URL and HTTP verb (GET / POST etc).

 ## Why do we need to proxy?